Almost CR quaternionic manifolds and their immersibility in HP^n: The essential --curvature vanishes

 On a one hand there is no need of an explicit description of the isotopic components of $H^{2,2}(\wt\gg,W)$, as we are going to show that it vanishes.

-On the other hand, by the exact sequence \eqref{appartamento}, $H^{2,3}(\wt\gg)=0$ is a stronger result than $H^{2,2}(\wt\gg,W)=0$, to prove which one can exploit $\wt\gg$-equivariance (instead of simple $\gs$-equivariance) and the machinery of the Kostant version of the Borel-Bott-Weil Theorem (see \cite{Kos}).
-For the reader convenience, and to set up the notation, the Appendix A recalls the basic facts of the Borel-Bott-Weil Theorem, in the form which is more suitable for us.
+On the other hand $H^{2,3}(\wt\gg)=0$ is a stronger result than $H^{2,2}(\wt\gg,W)=0$, to prove which one can exploit $\wt\gg$-equivariance (instead of simple $\gs$-equivariance) and the machinery of the Kostant version of the Borel-Bott-Weil Theorem.
+We recall here only the facts that we need in the form suitable for our purposes and refer to \cite{Kos} for more details (see also e.g. \cite{Y}).